mayaanne/foundations/week-1/git-and-github-intro/git-github-challenge.md

 **Pro-tip: Do the following tasks using command line:**

-2. The link you copied will automatically create a directory called 'foundations'. __Think about where you that directory to live.__  Is it for example `desktop/dev-academy/foundations` or does it make more sense to have it on your root directory e.g. `users/tane/foundations` ?
+2. The link you copied will create a directory called 'foundations'. __Think about where you that directory to live.__  Is it for example in `desktop/dev-academy/foundations` or does it make more sense to have it on your root directory e.g. `users/hinemoana/foundations` ?
 This is your learning journey, so you decide what logic makes most sense. __Go ahead and create the directory.__

-3. In terminal navigate __INTO__ _the directory you created and or decided on_
+3. In terminal navigate __INTO__ _the directory you selected/created_
-4. enter the command 'git clone' and use keyboard shortcut 'cmd v' (mac) or 'ctrl v' (win) to paste 5 Follow the username and password prompts if required.
+4. Enter the command `git clone` and use keyboard shortcut `cmd v` (mac) or `ctrl v` (win) to paste 5 Follow the username and password prompts if required.

 <figure>